 The drivebase assembly consists of a motor, brake, gearmotor reducer (commonly referred to as a gear motor assembly), lift sprockets, a drive shaft, bearings, and a support structure.
 Roller lift chains connect to tensioner chains and chain tensioners complete the components.
 See Figure 7-3 and Figure 7-4.

-Inside each column, the ends of the dual lift chains connects to an upper wheelblock assembly which is bolted to the carriage upright.
+Inside each column, one end of a lift chain connects to an upper wheelblock assembly which is bolted to the carriage upright.